Mahiah/Hello-World-/README.md

 Hi Everyone!

 Maya here, I'm learning CS50 on EdX by Harvard.
-This is one of the activities so I am now followign the repository instructions.
+This is one of the activities so I am now following the repository instructions.